AIBiology/aibiology.github.io/jupyter_intro.md

 #### Local Notebooks in VSCode

 [Microsoft VS Code](https://code.visualstudio.com/) is a very nice, free, cross platform, text editor.
-There is a [page with detailed instructions](https://code.visualstudio.com/docs/python/jupyter-support) on running Jupyter notebooks within VSCode, but mostly, once setup, if you open a .ipynb file or save a new file with the .ipynb extension, VSCode will run it as a Jupyter notebook right in the text editor.
+There is a [page with detailed instructions](https://code.visualstudio.com/docs/python/jupyter-support) on running Jupyter notebooks within VSCode, but mostly, once setup, if you open a .ipynb file or save a new file with the `.ipynb` extension, VSCode will run it as a Jupyter notebook right in the text editor.

 #### Local Notebooks with Anaconda

 The other common way to run notebooks locally is with [Anaconda Python](https://www.anaconda.com/products/individual).
-The free version covers most uses and had a built in server that launches notebooks in your browser very similar to the Open On Demand interface.
+The free version covers most uses and has a built in server that launches notebooks in your browser very similar to the Open On Demand interface.
 Anaconda can be a large install and can be a bit slow, especially on older computers.

 ## Running Python - Scripts